 How Do I Follow Up on a Financial Aid Appeal?

 Of course, the most important steps to take at this stage are those specified by the financial aid officer with whom you met.
 If you were not granted or were unable to attend an in-person meeting, then follow up in a timely manner after submitting your appeal with an email or phone call.
 Regardless of whether you attended a meeting, it is important to adhere to the timeline and preferred communication method as specified by the school’s financial aid office.
 If you are not quite sure about the best way to follow up, just ask!

 If your financial aid appeal is rejected, then you face a more difficult set of choices.
 There is no appealing the appeal decision, but you do still have a few options available to you.
-Of course, you can always seek to obtain a private student loan, but that should be an option of last resort.
-You can decide, if you haven’t already, to work part-time job (or two) while you attend school to cover your budget shortfall.
-And, as much as you may be reticent to do so, you can attend a less expensive college.
+You can decide to fill the gap using loans or by working a part-time job (or two) while you attend school.
+Or, as much as you may be reticent to do so, you can attend a less expensive college.